Dr. Mary Way Bolt

 Dr. Christy Dryer's Profile

-Cecil College’s Vice President for Academic Programs, Christy Dryer, Ph.D., manages a multi-faceted division as a vital member of the College's senior leadership and the President's Cabinet.
-Dr. Dryer serves as the senior liaison to academic program committees and primary advisor on academic matters, providing future-oriented, innovative and strategic leadership for the College's educational program.
+Cecil College’s Vice President for Academic Programs, Christy Dryer, DNP, manages a multi-faceted division as a vital member of the College's senior leadership and the President's Cabinet.
+Dr. Dryer serves as the senior liaison to academic program committees and primary advisor on academic matters, providing future-oriented, innovative and strategic leadership for the College's educational programs.

-The Vice President of Academic Programs supervises and provides academic leadership for department deans, directs development and implementation of strategic and operational plans for Academic Programs that support the College vision and mission, and prepares the annual budget for Academic Affairs in alignment with the College's strategic plan.
+The Vice President of Academic Programs supervises and provides academic leadership for deans, department chairs, and faculty, directing development and implementation of strategic and operational plans for Academic Programs that support the College vision and mission, and prepares the annual budget for Academic Programs in alignment with the College's strategic plan.

-Before becoming Vice President for Academic Programs, Dr. Dryer was the Dean of Nursing and Health Professions at Cecil College, where she was responsible for the overall management and supervision of the Associate Degree Nursing program, Licensed Practical Nursing program, non-credit healthcare career programs, Physical Therapist Assistant and Health division, and Physical Education division.
+Before becoming Vice President for Academic Programs, Dr. Dryer was the Dean of Nursing and Health Professions at Cecil College, where she was responsible for the overall management and supervision of the Associate Degree Nursing program, Licensed Practical Nursing program, non-credit healthcare career programs, Physical Therapist Assistant program, Health, and Physical Education division, and the Fitness and Wellness Center.

-Dr. Dryer earned her Doctorate of Nursing Practices from the University of Maryland after completing a Bachelor of Science in Nursing and a Master of Science in Nursing from the Indiana University of Pennsylvania and the University of Delaware, respectively.
+Dr. Dryer earned her Doctorate of Nursing Practice from the University of Maryland after completing a Bachelor of Science in Nursing and a Master of Science in Nursing, with a focus in education, from the Indiana University of Pennsylvania and the University of Delaware, respectively.

 She is a licensed Registered Nurse in the State of Delaware and is a Certified Nurse Educator under the National League of Nursing.